corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/shell.md

 You can install the shell in your node in two different ways:

-* Download the `corda-shell` `.jar` from the [Artifactory](https://software.r3.com/ui/native/corda-releases/net/corda/corda-shell/) and install it in a node's `/drivers` directory to run the shell in the same terminal that starts the node.
+* Download the `corda-shell` `.jar` from the [Artifactory](https://software.r3.com/ui/native/r3-corda-releases/com/r3/corda/corda-shell/) and install it in a node's `/drivers` directory to run the shell in the same terminal that starts the node.
 By default, a Corda node does not run the shell.

-* When using `cordaformation`, the shell can be included in generated nodes by including the following in the `dependencies` block.
+* When using `cordaformation`, the shell can be included in the generated nodes by adding the following in the `dependencies` block.
 The `dependencies` block must be in the same `build.gradle` file as the `deployNodes` task:

   ```
   dependencies {
-          // other dependencies
+          .
+          .
+          .
           cordaDriver "net.corda:corda-shell:$corda_release_version"
-         // other dependencies
+         .
   }
   ```